octopus-db/documentation/docs/source/data_tables.rst

 global_RefCore
 ^^^^^^^^^^^^^^
+This table stores information that allow certain identification and citation of OCTOPUS collection data sources according to BibTeX referencing standards.
+In this context, different reference entry types require different minimum information standards, i.e., combinations of fields of which some will be *required*, some will be *optional*, and others will be *ignored* by BibTeX.
+Those three categories are defined in the

-Minimum set of information defined by type of publication (REF)
+defined by type of publication (REF)

 =========== =========== ==== ==== ======== ==================
 Field       Data type   Unit Key  Not Null Parent